zigaudrey/heidi-ColoringWidget-tools/README.md

 	- AppData\Roaming\Macromedia\Flash Player\#SharedObjects\9N8E36RZ\#localWithNet\Users\Your_Username\Documents\Flash Files\ColoringWidget
 1. Place the new file, delete the old one and rename it **ColoringWidget.sol**
 1. Open the Coloring Widget App and the picture is now displayed

+2. Copy/paste the list of colors in the SOL Editor in [JPEX Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler).

 ## SOL Color Finder
 Retrieve color values from the SOL File.
 A list of color values will be displayed and added in a new TXT aside with the target SOL File.